Rate this page:

 Expressions may execute up to 50,000 steps, where a step is a high-level operation performed by the expression.
 A step is an operation such as arithmetic, accessing a property, accessing a context variable, or calling a function.
 In most practical cases, a Jira expression is unlikely to exceed the step limit.

-The expression's size is limited to 1,000 characters or 100 syntactic elements.
+The expression's size is limited to 10,000 characters.

 Use the Analyse Jira expression REST API operation to statically check the characteristics of your expression without evaluating it.